What is Day Trading?

 The Rules of Day Trading in Canada

-When it comes to day trading in Canada, even though the rules are more lenient than those in the U.S. there are a few rules you need to keep in mind.
-First, it is important to claim your income correctly as either trading income or capital gains.
-Mostly, the income of a day trader is considered business income, and gains can be taxed, but losses are tax-deductible.
-Keeping track of this can also keep you out of trouble with the CRA.
+When it comes to day trading in Canada, even though the rules are more lenient than those in the U.S., there are a few rules you need to keep in mind.
+First, it is important to correctly classify your income as either trading income or capital gains.
+In most cases, a day trader’s income is treated as business income, and gains are taxed, but losses are tax-deductible.
+Keeping track of this can also help you avoid trouble with the CRA.

 Superficial Loss Rule

-One of the most important rules of day trading in Canada that traders must follow is the Superficial Loss Rule.
+One of the most important rules of day trading in Canada ts the Superficial Loss Rule.
 It applies to serious traders as well as all other traders.
-This is also known as the “30 day rule”.
-It applies to 30 days from the date of the sale and 30 days after.
-If a capital loss (also known as losing money) occurs within this time, it is considered to be a superficial loss and cannot be claimed.
-This rule basically enforces that a seller can’t sell a share, trigger a capital loss on that share and then immediately re-buy that same security.
+This is also known as the “30-day rule”.
+It applies for 30 days from the date of the sale and for 30 days thereafter.

 Self-Employment and Day Trading